 The Damenklub - Women's Club - welcomes all German speaking women who are interested in gathering for Gemütlichkeit and conversation auf Deutsch.
 The Damen meet at the GAI the third Monday of the month at noon for a potluck lunch and conversation.
 In addition to regular meetings, the Damen host Kaffee & Kuchen (Coffee & Cake) in the summer and sell Lebkuchen as a GAI fundraiser during the holiday season.
-Please contact Helga Parnell at 651-457-1590 for details on how to connect with the Deutscher Damenklub.
+Please contact Helga Parnell at 651-457-1590 for details on how to connect with the GAI Damenklub.

 Haus and Grounds

 The GAI's award-winning grounds and our 1906 Haus require dedicated care and maintenance.
 Haus and Grounds volunteers meet monthly, doing invaluable work, from painting to weeding the flower beds.
 If you would like to help maintain the GAI property, have a green thumb and/or are a generally handy person, we need you!
 For more information or to volunteer, email Jim Gruetzman or call 651-783-2996.

 The Pommern Regional Group focuses on the genealogy and history of Pommern/Pomerania.
 Their purpose is to collect, preserve, and publish genealogical and historical information; collect materials about Pommern; further the research of Pommern ancestors; and provide a forum to share research methods and information.
 Email PRG or visit their website for more information.